ajk77/LEMRinterface/README.md

 ### Installing

 After downloading this repositiory, perform the folowing steps:<br />
-1. Database connections
-In "/LEMRinterface/WebEmrProject/settings.py" updated DATABASES{} to reflect your databased.
+1. Database connections.
+In "/LEMRinterface/WebEmrProject/settings.py", update DATABASES{} to reflect your database.
-2. Set SECRET_Key
-In "/LEMRinterface/WebEmrProject/settings.py" set you own SECRET_KEY.
+2. Set SECRET_Key.
+In "/LEMRinterface/WebEmrProject/settings.py", set your SECRET_KEY.
-3. Update database definitions in "/LEMRinterface/WebEmrGui/models.py" to reflect the organization of your patient data.
+3. Update database definitions.
+In "/LEMRinterface/WebEmrGui/models.py", update the models to reflect the organization of your patient data.
-4. Create supporting file structure
-Move the models directory to two levels up in your directory hierarchy (i.e. "../../models/").
+4. Create supporting file structure.
+Move the models directory up two levels in your directory hierarchy (i.e. "../../models/").
 5. Read README files in models directory.
 These give give you an idea of the supporting files you must create.
-6. Update ""/LEMRinterface/WebEmrGui/loaddata.py" to reflect the organization of your patient data.
+6. Update "/LEMRinterface/WebEmrGui/loaddata.py" to reflect the organization of your patient data.
 7. Dig in and debug as errors come up.
-It may take a significant amount of ETL coding.
+It may take a significant amount of configuration and ETL coding.
 I recommend starting small.
 See if you can get the interface to load with no patient data.
 Then get it to load with just patient demographic data.

 #### Note